 Deepanjali Mishra

-I am a Ph.D. student in the Electrical and Computer Engineering department (ECE) at Carnegie Mellon University, where I am extremely fortunate to be advised by Prof. Akshitha Sriraman and deeply grateful to be mentored by Dr. Vivek Seshadri and Dr. Ashish Panwar.
+I am a Ph.D. student in the Electrical and Computer Engineering (ECE) Department at Carnegie Mellon University, where I am extremely fortunate to be advised by Prof. Akshitha Sriraman.

-Previously, I was a Research Fellow at Microsoft Research India, where I learnt some tricks of the trade of pursuing research.
+Previously, I was a Research Fellow at Microsoft Research India, where I learnt the fundamentals of pursuing research from Dr. Vivek Seshadri, who continues to be an amazing mentor.
 I obtained my Bachelor's in Electronics and Communication Engineering from Visvesvaraya Technological University in India.

 Publications